WebAssembly/design/Portability.md

   no-execute support for code pages.
 * An execution environment which offers forward progress guarantees to all threads of execution (even when executing in a non-parallel manner).
-* When running in a browser, modern browser features are expected to be available.

 In all of the above cases, an implementation may opt to emulate behavior that the host hardware or operating system doesn't offer.